solodon4/Par7/README.md

 Par7
 ====

-Playground to experiment with grammars
+Playground for experimenting with grammars.